almostearthling/when-command/README.md

 Manual configuration is particularly useful to bring back the program icon once the user decided to hide it (losing access to the menu: I was doubtful about providing the option, then just decided to implement it and provide a safety net anyway), by setting the `show icon` entry to `true`.
 Another way to force access to the *Settings* dialog box when the icon is hidden is to invoke the applet from the command line using the `--show-settings` (or `-S`) switch when an instance is running.

+### Command line options

+By default, when the applet is invoked with no arguments, it just starts an instance showing the icon in the top panel (if configured to do so).
+However there are some command line options that allow for some operations, either on a running instance or on the current configuration.
+Some are especially useful to recover when something has gone the wrong way -- such as the `-S` switch mentioned above, or the `-I` (or `--show-icon`) switch, to recover from an unwantedly hidden icon.
+The available options are:

+* `-S` or `--show-settings`: show the settings dialog box of an existing instance, it requires in fact that an instance is running, which may be queried using the `--query` switch explained below
+* `-R` or `--reset-config`: reset applet configuration to default, requires the applet to be not running or to be shut down with an appropriate switch
+* `-I` or `--show-icon`: show applet icon at the next startup
+* `-T` or `--install`: install or reinstall application icon and autostart icon, requires applet to be not running or to be shut down with an appropriate switch
+* `-C` or `--clear`: clear current tasks and conditions, requires applet to be not running or to be shut down with an appropriate switch
+* `-Q` or `--query`: query for an existing instance (returns a zero exit status if an instance is running, nonzero otherwise, and prints an human-readable message if the `--verbose` switch is also specified)
+* `--shutdown`: close a running instance as if *Quit* was selected from the menu, that is performing all shutdown tasks first
+* `--kill`: close a running instance abruptly, no shutdown tasks are performed
+* `--export` *[filename]*: save tasks and conditions to a portable format, if *filename* is not specified these items are saved in a default file in the `~/.config/when-command` directory
+* `--import` *[filename]*: clear tasks and conditions and import them from a previously saved file, if *filename* is not specified the applet tries to import these items from the default file in the `~/.config/when-command` directory.

+Some usual switches are also available:

+* `-h` or `--help`: show a brief help message and exit
+* `-V` or `--version`: show applet version, if `--verbose` is specified it also shows the *About Box* of a running instance, if there is one
+* `-v` or `--verbose`: show output for some options; normally the applet would not display any output to the terminal unless `-v` is specified, the only exception being `--version` that prints out the version string anyway.

+Please note that whenever a command line option is given, the applet will not "stay resident" if there is no previously running instance.

 ### Installation requirements and Directory structure

 For the applet to function and before unpacking it to the destination directory, make sure that *Python 3.x*,  *PyGObject* for *Python 3.x* and the `xprintidle` utility are installed.
 For example, not all of these are installed by default on Ubuntu: in this case use the following commands.